trustedshops/trustedshops-android-sdk/README.md

  * afollestad [material dialogs](https://github.com/afollestad/material-dialogs) library*

 ## Data Privacy ##
-Our SDK does not send or collect any user related data without prior permission.
+Our SDK does not send or collect any user related data without prior permission from the buyer.
+Only if the buyer opt-in after checkout or opted-in to take advantage of the Trusted Shops guarantee in general, order information are stored for guarantee handling.
+Before opt-in, e-mail addresses are transmitted in hashed encryption.

 ## License ##
 Trusted Shops Android SDK is available under the MIT license.
 See the LICENSE file for more info.